sqmk/Pushy/README.md

 ### Sending messages

-Now that you have a client instantiated, you can send a message.
+You have a client instantiated, now you can send a message.
 But first, you want to build a user object for the receiving user.

 You'll need to get your user identifier (or user key) at [Pushover.net](https://pushover.net).
 You'll also want a registered device name if you want to send a message to a single device.
 You can now create a user object with these details.